Website Traffic Declining? Here’s How to Fix That

 If you have recently made changes to the design or functionality of your website, it’s possible that the changes degraded the user experience and user interface (UX/UI).

-If visitors to your site are unhappy or confused at how to navigate it, they will likely leave in a hurry and stop coming back.
+If visitors to your site are unhappy or confused about navigating it, they will likely leave in a hurry and stop coming back.
 Applying the web design standards established by organizations such as The World Wide Web Consortium (W3C) is extremely helpful during the design phase.

 And remember, always test any changes before you make them permanent.
 Roll changes out in small clusters to test each individually, rather than making all the changes in one go.